-DORA will be supported by Level 2 technical standards and Level 3 guidelines, many of which were delivered in 2024 but some of which are still under development.
+DORA is supported by Level 2 technical standards and Level 3 guidelines, many of which were delivered by the end of H1 2025.
+The ESAs are focused in 2025 on operationalising the oversight framework.

-- DORA applies from 17 January 2025.
-There is no phased implementation and the ESAs made clear that financial entities were expected to be compliant from day 1.
-On the same date, the related Directive applies, amending operational resilience requirements in a number of existing EU directives, including the UCITS Directive, the AIFMD and MiFID II. - In November 2024, the ESAs adopted a Decision concerning the reporting by national competent authorities (NCAs) to the ESAs of information necessary for the designation of critical ICT third party service providers in accordance with Article 31(1)(a) of DORA.
-To be able to assess criticality, the ESAs need to be sent annually: (1) the registers of information on contractual arrangements on the use of ICT services provided by ICT third-party providers to be maintained and updated by financial entities under DORA; and (2) the information regarding financial entities that rely on relevant ICT third-party service providers and that are identified as systemic by NCAs under Commission Delegated Regulation (EU) 2024/1502 (except credit institutions as EBA already has that information).
-In 2025, these items are required by 30 April 2025 and 31 March 2025 respectively. - In addition to finalising the Level 2 and Level 3 mandates under DORA, the EBA is engaged in an exercise to review and, if necessary, update its existing guidelines on ICT risk management to align with DORA. - In 2025, ESMA will be monitoring DORA compliance of entities it directly supervises. - In 2025, 2025, the ESAs plan to start the collection of fees for the oversight of CTPPs under DORA.
+- DORA has applied from 17 January 2025.
+There was no phased implementation and the ESAs made clear that financial entities were expected to be compliant from day 1.
+On the same date, the related Directive applied, amending operational resilience requirements in a number of existing sectoral directives, including the UCITS Directive, the AIFMD and MiFID II. - National competent authorities (NCAs) must provide to the ESAs the information necessary for designation of critical ICT 3rd party service providers (Art 31(1)(a),DORA).
+For the criticality assessment, NCAs must provide annually: - the registers of information on contractual arrangements on the use of ICT services provided by ICT thirdparty providers to be maintained and updated by financial entities under DORA; and